 Interested in volunteering?
 John Day Fossil Beds National Monument is always looking for qualified volunteers to assist park staff.
-Our volunteers have discovered just how beautiful the area is in addition the John Day region being a world-class paleontological resource.
-The volunteer program is growing as well.
 Below are position descriptions and some logistics that potential volunteers need to know about ahead of time.

-Like most parks, the monument's volunteer program is not able to offer payment or stipend, and except as noted, there is no housing provided by the park.
+Like most parks, the monument's volunteer program is not able to offer payment or stipend, and there is no housing provided by the park.

-RV/Trailer Pads - At this time there are no available RV pads near the monument and none inside the monument that are available with full hookups and long term rental arrangements.
-This page will be updated in the winter of 2014/15 if RV pads come available locally.
-For some positions below that involve more than 30 hours per week of work, the cost of a trailer pad with hook-ups (water, sewer, and electric) could be covered if available.
+RV/Trailer Pads - For some positions below that involve more than 30 hours per week of work, reimbursement for the cost of a trailer pad with hook-ups (water, sewer, and electric) could be covered if funds are available.
 Volunteers that stay in the area need to provide their own personal transportation between the monument and where they are staying.

-Most positions are located at the Sheep Rock Unit of the monument, and many of the positions are seasonal in nature; the tenure of each position may be up to one year.
+Most positions are located at the Sheep Rock Unit of the monument, and many of the positions are seasonal in nature.
 All volunteers must complete required training for the NPS, the monument, and the job.
-Some positions require background checks.
+Most positions require background checks.
 All volunteers are expected to wear NPS VIP identification (such as a badge or pin) and volunteers who have regular contact with the public may be required to wear a volunteer uniform; uniforms and identification will be provided by the park.
 Full job descriptions are available for positions listed below.

-Visitor Center Aide: The Visitor Center Aide opportunity is available during the spring through fall months, and involves helping to staff the Thomas Condon Paleontology Center and/or the Cant Ranch Historical Museum at the Sheep Rock Unit of the monument.
+Interpretation & Education Volunteer: The Interpretation & Education Volunteer opportunity is available during the spring through fall months, and involves helping to staff the Thomas Condon Visitor Center and/or the Cant Ranch Historical Museum at the Sheep Rock Unit of the monument.